jarrarhaider1214/docs/pages/user-guide/components/slack-integration/slack-integration.md

 # Slack Integration

-Slack integration allows user to receive notification of important events from the CloudPlex Ultramesh for a particular project.
+Slack integration allows user to receive notification of important events from the CloudPlex for a particular project.
 For smooth integration, you need to create a **New Slack App** with required permissions.
 Process of creating a slack app is explained below.

 ## How to Creation a Slack Application